Spectral gap in random bipartite biregular graphs and applications: Introduction

-We note that graphs where $\eta$ attains the Alon-Boppana bound, Eqn.~\eqref{lower_bound}, are also called Ramanujan.
+Graphs where $\eta$ attains the Alon-Boppana bound, Eqn.~\eqref{lower_bound}, are also called Ramanujan.
 Complete graphs are always Ramanujan but not sparse, whereas $d$-regular or bipartite $(d_1, d_2)$-regular graphs are sparse.
 Our results show that almost every $(d_1, d_2)$-regular graph is ``almost'' Ramanujan.

-Beyond the first two eigenvalues, we should mention that \citet{bordenave2010} studied the limiting spectral distribution of large sparse graphs.
-They obtained a set of two coupled equations that can be solved for the eigenvalue distribution of any $(d_1, d_2)$-regular random graph. \citet{dumitriu2016} showed that as $d_1, d_2 \to \infty$ with $d_1/d_2$ fixed, the limiting spectral distribution converges to a transformed version of the Mar\v{c}enko-Pastur law.
-When $d_1 = d_2 = d$, this is equal to the Kesten-McKay distribution (\citet{mckay1981}), which becomes the semicircular law as $d \to \infty$ (\citet{godsil1988, dumitriu2016}).
-Notably, \citet{mizuno2003} obtained the same results when they calculated the asymptotic distribution of eigenvalues for bipartite, biregular graphs of high girth.
-However, their results are not applicable to random bipartite biregular graphs as these asymptotically almost surely have low girth (\citet{dumitriu2016}).
+Beyond the first two eigenvalues, we should mention that \citet*{bordenave2010} studied the limiting spectral distribution of large sparse graphs.
+They obtained a set of two coupled equations that can be solved for the eigenvalue distribution of any $(d_1, d_2)$-regular random graph.
+The solution of the coupled equations for fixed $d_1$ and $d_2$ shows convergence of the spectral distribution of a random regular bipartite graph to the Mar\v{c}enko-Pastur law.
+This was first observed by \citet*{godsil1988}.
+For $d_1, d_2 \to \infty$ with $d_1/d_2$ converging to a constant, \citet*{dumitriu2016} showed that the limiting spectral distribution converges to a transformed version of the Mar\v{c}enko-Pastur law.
+When $d_1 = d_2 = d$, this is equal to the Kesten-McKay distribution (\citet*{mckay1981}), which becomes the semicircular law as $d \to \infty$ (\citet*{godsil1988, dumitriu2016}).
+Notably, \citet*{mizuno2003} obtained the same results when they calculated the asymptotic distribution of eigenvalues for bipartite, biregular graphs of high girth.
+However, their results are not applicable to random bipartite biregular graphs as these asymptotically almost surely have low girth (\citet*{dumitriu2016}).

-Our techniques borrow heavily from the results of \citet{bordenave2015a} and \citet{bordenave2015}, who simplified the trace method of \citet{friedman2003a} by counting non-backtracking walks built up of segments with at most one cycle, and by relating the eigenvalues of the adjacency matrix to the eigenvalues of the non-backtracking one via the Ihara-Bass identity.
-The combinatorial methods we use to bound the number of such walks are similar to how \citet{brito2015} counted self-avoiding walks in the context of community recovery in a regular stochastic block model.
+Our techniques borrow heavily from the results of \citet*{bordenave2015a} and \citet*{bordenave2015}, who simplified the trace method of \citet*{friedman2003a} by counting non-backtracking walks built up of segments with at most one cycle, and by relating the eigenvalues of the adjacency matrix to the eigenvalues of the non-backtracking one via the Ihara-Bass identity.
+The combinatorial methods we use to bound the number of such walks are similar to how \citet*{brito2015} counted self-avoiding walks in the context of community recovery in a regular stochastic block model.